Exact determinant formulas for coalescing particle systems: Introduction

-The coalescence formula generalizes the Karlin--McGregor / Lindstr\"om--Gessel--Viennot (LGV) determinant.
-The LGV lemma~\cite{Lindstrom1973,GV1985} counts non-intersecting paths via determinants, using a sign-reversing involution: configurations where paths cross are paired by swapping segments at the first crossing, and the pairs cancel.
-Stembridge~\cite{Stembridge1990} extended the lemma to general acyclic digraphs, introducing $D$-compatibility as the structural condition; see Krattenthaler~\cite{Krattenthaler2015} for a survey.
-Fisher~\cite{Fisher1984} used the framework for vicious walkers (particles killed upon first encounter).
+The coalescence formula \eqref{eq:coalescence} generalizes the Karlin--McGregor / Lindstr\"om--Gessel--Viennot (LGV) determinant, and its proof adapts the classical segment-swap argument (\Cref{sec:classic-proof}), which pairs the configurations where particles cross and cancels them in the signed sum of the determinant.
+The argument originates with Karlin and McGregor~\cite{KM1959}; Lindstr\"om~\cite{Lindstrom1973} independently discovered the same cancellation in the setting of matroid theory, Gessel and Viennot~\cite{GV1985} developed it into the LGV lemma for lattice-path counting, and Stembridge~\cite{Stembridge1990} extended it to acyclic digraphs, introducing $D$-compatibility as the structural condition; see the survey of Krattenthaler~\cite{Krattenthaler2015}.

 In our setting, crossings are not forbidden but prescribed: the ghost configuration specifies which crossings must occur.
 The involution has the same structure---swap at the first wrong crossing---but ``wrong'' now means ``crossing that violates the prescribed pattern.''
-The ghost sign~$\varepsilon$ encodes which crossings are required, and the coefficient extraction selects exactly those terms where particles cross at the right places.
-When no collisions occur (all particles become heirs, no ghosts), the formula reduces to the classical LGV determinant.
+The ghost signs~$(\varepsilon_g)$ encode which crossings are required, and the Iverson brackets in the ghost columns retain exactly those terms where particles cross at the right places.
+When no coalescences occur (no ghosts, every entity an heir), the formula reduces to the classical LGV determinant.